 The video game space keeps innovating, and the racing genre is no exception.
 It can be difficult to decide which game is right for you, so we’ve compiled a list of the coolest PS4 racing games available.
-We discuss pros and cons and give each game a rating between one and five stars.
+We discuss pros and cons of each game.

 How We Chose Our Ratings

 Our ratings were decided by a number of factors.
 We scoured user testimonials on gaming websites and read through dozens of professional reviews to find the most enjoyable options for racing game enthusiasts and beginners.
 Factors such as graphics, diverse play modes, speed, and the length of time you can play while still being entertained were all taken into consideration.
 We only included games released by design companies with positive reputations in the gaming community.